 Mohamed Nasheed is an activist, journalist, and politician who served as the first democratically elected president of the Maldives.
 After being ousted in a coup in 2012, Mr. Nasheed continued his pro-democracy activism and was sentenced to 13 years in prison on politically-motivated terrorism charges.

-Mr. Nasheed has been detained since his arrest.
-He is currently isolated in maximum security at Maafushi Prison, where he was transferred without notice to family or counsel on April 27, 2015.
+Nasheed was kept isolated in maximum security at Maafushi Prison, where he was transferred without notice to family or counsel on April 27, 2015.
 Previously, the Human Rights Commission of Maldives found the facility unfit for prisoners, and his particular cell is of concern as it is located adjacent to the prison garbage dump.
-Visits from Mr. Nasheed’s family and counsel have been severely restricted.
+Visits from Nasheed’s family and counsel were severely restricted.

-Along with Amal Clooney, barrister with Doughty Street Chambers, and Ben Emmerson, barrister with Matrix Chambers, Jared Genser and Maran Turner of Freedom Now represent Mr. Nasheed as his international pro bono legal counsel.
+Along with Amal Clooney, barrister with Doughty Street Chambers, and Ben Emmerson, barrister with Matrix Chambers, Jared Genser of Perseus Strategies and Maran Turner of Freedom Now represented Nasheed as his international pro bono legal counsel.
+In April 2015, the group filed a petition with the UN Working Group on Arbitrary Detention on Nasheed’s behalf.
+The Working Group determined in October 2015 that his detention was a violation of international law.
+The legal team also contributed to a report outlining potential sanctions against Maldivian government officials responsible for Nasheed’s detention.

 Sens.
 John McCain and Jack Reed, Chairman and Ranking on the Senate Armed Services Committee respectively, sent a letter to the Secretaries of Defense and State on the need for the Maldives to release all political prisoners, including President Mohamed Nasheed.